 Job Outlook and Salary Information for Cooling System Technicians

-According to the U.S. Bureau of Labor Statistics (BLS), heating, air conditioning and refrigeration mechanics and installers are expected to have 14% employment growth between 2014 and 2024, a rate that is faster than the average for all occupations (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), heating, air conditioning and refrigeration mechanics and installers are expected to have 13% employment growth between 2018 and 2028, a rate that is much faster than the average for all occupations (www.bls.gov).
 An increasing use of refrigerated equipment coupled with the lifespan of HVACR-related machinery and increasing demand for higher-efficiency models all contribute to the growing demand for HVACR technicians.

-In May 2015, heating, air conditioning and refrigeration mechanics and installers earned a median annual salary of $45,110, according to BLS figures.
-Building equipment contractors employed the majority of workers in this field during this time period, while workers in the other information services industry earned the highest mean annual salary, at $74,290.
+In May 2018, heating, air conditioning and refrigeration mechanics and installers earned a median annual salary of $47,610, according to BLS figures.
+Building Equipment contractors employed the majority of workers in this field during this time period, while workers in the Other Heavy and Civil Engineering Construction industry earned the highest mean annual salary, at $84,590.

 Educational Requirements for Cooling System Technicians